ErikVini/specz_compilation/README.md

 * objects with `class_spec`,
 * objects with `f_z`, and
 * objects without `e_z`, `f_z` or `class_spec`.
-Whenever the spectroscopic redshift error was available, the objects that block were sorted according to the error value (from lowest to highest).

 An internal match is done using the `Sky+X` match parameter with `RA`, `DEC` and `z` with a 2 arcsecond maximum separation in coordinates and 0.002 in redshift, keeping only the first ocurrence (thus the importance of the sorting procedure above):
 ```